Programming Orangutans and the 3pi Robot from the Arduino Environment

 The Orangutan LV-168 attached to a 3-AA battery holder.

 Arduino is a popular, open-source prototyping platform that makes it easy for people with little electronics experience to get into the world of microcontrollers and embedded programming.
-The Arduino environment consists of an open-source integrated development environment (IDE) and compiler, software libraries, and programmable hardware boards based on the powerful ATmega168 microcontroller.
-Because our Orangutan LV-168 and Baby Orangutan B-168 robot controllers use this same microcontroller, they have a substantial degree of overlap with Arduinos.
-Our Orangutan robot controllers can therefore be an attractive alternative to official Arduino hardware for those already familiar with the Arduino environment, and the environment can be a beginner-friendly alternative to AVR Studio for those looking to get started with Orangutans.
+The Arduino environment consists of an open-source integrated development environment (IDE) and compiler, software libraries, and programmable hardware boards.
+This document explains how to program our Orangutan SV-xx8, Orangutan LV-168, Baby Orangutan B, and 3pi robot from the Arduino IDE.
+The Orangutans and the 3pi robot have a substantial degree of overlap with Arduinos because they use the same ATmega328P and ATmega168 processors found on official Arduinos.
+Our Orangutan robot controllers can therefore be an attractive alternative to official Arduino hardware for those already familiar with the Arduino environment.
+Also, the Arduino IDE can be a beginner-friendly and cross-platform alternative to Microchip Studio for those looking to get started with Orangutans.

 The Orangutans and 3pi robot offer integrated hardware that Arduinos do not, such as on-board dual motor drivers.
 This makes them well suited for applications involving control of small- to medium-sized robots.
-The Orangutan LV-168 and 3pi robot also have integrated pushbuttons, a piezo buzzer, and a removable LCD, all of which are additional features not found on official Arduinos.
+The Orangutan SV-xx8, Orangutan LV-168, and 3pi robot also have integrated pushbuttons, a piezo buzzer, and a removable LCD, all of which are additional features not found on official Arduinos.

 One key difference between standard Arduino boards and the Orangutan robot controllers is that most Arduinos come with integrated USB-to-serial adapters, which allow you to connect them to your computer and program them through pre-loaded bootloaders, while Orangutans lack integrated USB-to-serial adapters.
-As such, we recommend you program the Orangutans or 3pi robot using an AVR ISP (referred to as ICSP in the Arduino world) programmer such as our Orangutan USB programmer.
-By taking this approach and leaving off the bootloader, you gain an extra 2 KB of program space (so you have the full 16 KB to work with rather than 14 KB).
+As such, for the Orangutan SV-xx8, LV-168 and 3pi robot, we recommend you program the Orangutans or 3pi robot using an AVR ISP (referred to as ICSP in the Arduino world) programmer such as our USB AVR Programmer.
+By taking this approach and leaving off the bootloader, the AVR’s hardware serial port is free for other uses, and you gain an extra 512 bytes of program space.
 You also avoid the bootloader delay when you power up or reset the board.

-The Arduino insulates the user from this level of detail, referring to the I/O pins as digital pins 0 – 13 and analog inputs 0 – 7.
-Note that this terminology can be a bit misleading since analog inputs 0 – 5 can also be used as general purpose digital I/O pins (referred to as digital pins 14 – 19).
+The Arduino insulates the user from this level of detail, referring to the I/O pins as digital pins 0 to 13 and analog inputs 0 to 7.
+Note that this terminology can be a bit misleading since analog inputs 0 to 5 can also be used as general purpose digital I/O pins (referred to as digital pins 14 to 19).

 Pin Assignment Table Sorted by Function